-However, the CDC recommends thorough hand washing with soap and water over the use of hand sanitizers: “Alcohol-based hand sanitizers can quickly reduce the number of microbes on hands in some situations, but sanitizers do not eliminate all types of germs.”
+However, the Centers for Disease Control and Prevention (CDC) recommends thorough hand washing with soap and water over the use of hand sanitizers: “Alcohol-based hand sanitizers can quickly reduce the number of microbes on hands in some situations, but sanitizers do not eliminate all types of germs.”

-Q: The WHO says close contact is 3 ft or less.
-Australia says 4.5 ft.
-Where does the 6 ft rule come from?
+Q: The WHO says close contact is 3 feet or less.
+Australia says 4.5 feet.
+Where does the 6 feet rule come from?

 Like much of the news surrounding COVID-19, the question of what distance between two people constitutes as safe is a bit of a moving target.
 The discrepancies in the definition of “close contact” are based on different, and potentially outdated, scientific research.

-During the SARS outbreak of 2002-2003, health officials recommended three-feet of distance between people.
-With COVID-19, the CDC has upped its recommendation to six-feet of clearance.
-That’s because the tiny droplets of mucus or saliva that carry the virus can typically spread three to five feet.
+During the SARS outbreak of 2002-2003, health officials recommended 3 feet of distance between people.
+With COVID-19, the CDC has upped its recommendation to 6 feet of clearance.
+That’s because the tiny droplets of mucus or saliva that carry the virus can typically spread 3-5 feet.

-However, recent research from MIT suggests that 6 feet may not be enough.
+However, recent research from the Massachusetts Institute of Technology suggests that 6 feet may not be enough.